 Blogging is a fantastic way to keep your name out there!
 Regular blogs keep your website current and while it maintains contact with your regular followers, it also creates new leads for new customers to find you.
 It is a wonderful way to share your expertise, developing a level of trust in your abilities and subject knowledge.

-As I discuss in my own blog post about this ” Why Blog?”, blogging can form an important element in improving your SEO ( Search Engine Optimisation).
+As I discuss in my own blog post about this ” Why blogging is important?”, blogging can form an important element in improving your SEO ( Search Engine Optimisation).
 Careful use of keywords and research into what customers have been searching for and then discussing these topics can really help increase your ranking on search engines such as Google.

 In addition, blogging allows you the opportunity to reach out to your customers and share a bit of your character and interests.
 It’s a great way to connect more personally.